 I got diagnosed with APD back in 1980 when I was just 8 years old (3rd grade).

-It took my mother raising holy hell with the school, the board, the district, and anyone who would listen to her to get a diagnosis.
+It took my mother raising holy hell with the school, the school board, the district, and everyone else obstructing her path - to get me a proper diagnosis.

 Dare I say nobody cared?

 After my diagnosis with APD, I was trained by a doctor on how to improve upon and overcome my auditory deficiencies.

 It took a few years, but it was thorough and comprehensive training.

 However, for much of my life, I still didn't really understand what having APD meant.
 Written in one of the doctor's notes was "He is quite aware of his difficulties but most likely has a limited conceptual understanding of them."

 As highly intelligent as the doctors said I was, there was still something wrong that I could not wrap my head around.

 In my mid-thirtees though, I finally woke up.
 I had help from my best friend (also the girl I married) who insisted upon knowing more about APD.